-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical assessment (Failed Component) SLO1,2,3,4,5 component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the practical assessments , written assessments, and professional behaviour assessment components.

 - Unit Coordinator(s)

 - Enrolment in Doctor of Dental Medicine 90860 and

 or DENT4122 Diagnostic and Surgical Sciences 2 (ID 6810)

 orIMED3003 Body Systems and Disease III (ID 5975)